All Episodes

 But that's what we're now up against.

-This is now that's the synopsis of what we need to be looking into.
+This is now, that's the synopsis of what we need to be looking into.

-On top of Republicans, it'd be nice if they'd Actually legislate.
+On top of Republicans, it'd be nice if they'd actually legislate.

-It'd be nice if we didn't have a 30% cross-the-board average increase in health care premiums again next year.
+It'd be nice if we didn't have a 30% cross-the-board average increase in healthcare premiums again next year.

-Be nice if we'd move towards balancing a budget and living within our means.
+It'd be nice if we'd move towards balancing a budget and living within our means.

 It'd be nice for corporations to have a tax so that they can invest the money into factories and hire American workers and manufacturing centers and hire more American workers.